Search

 Best of Awake in the World: Letting Go of Expectations & Having the Last Word

-In this Best of Awake in the World episode, Michael begins his teaching on concentration techniques by connecting attention with the body.
-He emphasizes understanding the expectations we place on ourselves and others, highlighting how attachment can lead to suffering
+Michael begins his teaching on concentration techniques by connecting attention with the body.
+He emphasizes understanding the expectations we place on ourselves and others, highlighting how attachment can lead to suffering and the importance of not allowing others to dictate

 Best of Awake in the World: From Fear to Sympathy

-In this Best of Awake in the World episode, Michael examines how to meet others who are in fear or anxiety, how to help anxious kids, how to validate the feelings of other people without exacerbating what’s going on for
+Michael examines how to meet others who are in fear or anxiety, how to help anxious kids, how to validate the feelings of other people without exacerbating what’s going on for them, and how to develop concentration (jhana) practice.

 About the Community Library